-A bloody-nosed Binyamin Netanyahu has won a third term as Israel’s prime minister in this week’s election.
+A bloody-nosed Binyamin Netanyahu has won a third term as Israel’s prime minister in Israel’s election.
 In the run-up to the vote, many column inches were devoted to the demise of the Israeli left and explanations for the impending lurch to the right.
-Those predictions look to have been (slightly) overcooked, but as the above video footage shot in Tel Aviv last month shows, right wing extremism is alive and well in Israel, and more and more the target is not just Palestinians, but Africans too.
-(In September, Olufemi Terry wrote on the Israeli interior minister’s claim that the country “belongs to the white man,” and earlier Ashley Cunningham wrote about the home of Eritrean assylum seekers being firebombed.)
+Those predictions look to have been (slightly) overcooked, but as video footage shot in Tel Aviv last month shows, right wing extremism is alive and well in Israel, and more and more the target is not just Palestinians, but Africans too.
+(In September, Olufemi Terry wrote on the Israeli interior minister’s claim that the country “belongs to the white man.”

 The residents of the poorer neighborhoods of south Tel-Aviv have been neglected long before the arrival of Eritreans and Sudanese to these neighborhoods.
 Yet years of government and municipal negligence can now be overlooked due to the mobilization of anti-African sentiment and the shifting of blame on African asylum seekers.
 Israel is systematically worsening the situation in the southern neighborhoods of Tel Aviv by denying asylum seekers a minimum standard of living.
 The lack of sufficient mechanisms for processing asylum claims leaves a growing number of asylum seekers undocumented, workless, and in many cases homeless in the already impoverished parts of Tel Aviv.
 Their lack of legal status leaves both the residents of south Tel Aviv and asylum seekers in a state of limbo and sparks tensions among these populations that could have otherwise been avoided with proper government intervention.